Youth sports teams encourage physical fitness, teamwork, communication, and self-confidence. But they often come with a hefty price tag.

 If you’re a team captain or manager, you may have to attend every practice or game anyway, points out Edwards.

-By taking turns driving, you’ll save on gas and your little athlete will get extra time to bond with teammates to and from games or practices.
+By taking turns driving, you’ll save on gas and your little athlete will get extra bonding time with teammates to and from games or practices.